JohannesLks/Thesis/docs/documentation/thoughts.md

 ---

 ## General Observations
+> *Date: 27.6.2025*
+- I must configure kubenretes to prepare pods for fast forward. so no classic deploy initialization
 > *Date: 20.6.2025*
 - adds to paper approch integrate full iac and devops approach
 > *Date: 14.6.2025*